jieliang/jieliang.github.io/_posts/2018-05-02-Can-college-rankings-predict-return-on-investment?.md

 For ROI, there isn't a perfect source.
 The best available and most widely used is from [payscale.com](https://www.payscale.com/college-roi), despite its flaws such as selection bias as data is self reported by users or that 4 year completion rate is not accounted for.
 So this is where I got ROI information.

-As to endowment, I chose [endowments.com](http://endowments.com/) that has the most extensive list of schools (800+) http://endowments.com/.
+As to endowment, I chose [endowments.com](http://endowments.com/) for it has the most extensive list of schools (800+).

 After cleaning data from each source, I then joined them by school name in one table.
 By examining the characteristics of each column, I decided to try three different data transformations to see which would work best for modeling.

-Transformation #1.
+* Transformation #1.
 Convert school rankings to bins.
-Transformation #2.
-Convert school rankings to exponential decay Transformation #3.
+* Transformation #2.
+Convert school rankings to exponential decay
+* Transformation #3.
 Convert school rankings to z scores.

-Once data preparation was done, I started the model selection phase.
+Once data preparation was done, I started the model selection process.
 The metric I used was MAE(mean absolute error) for best intepretability.
 I experimented with linear and quadratic ridge and lasso regression, using the grid search CV function in Sci kit-Learn to optimize the tuning parameter alpha.
 The model that got the best score was linear lasso regression with alpha = 0.05 on data transformations #3, so that was my final selection.

-When accessing the final model, I examined the risiduals vs.prediction plot.
-The plot showed a clear linear trend, indicating some variation in target (roi) was not able to be explained by the model and instead 'leaked' into the residuals.
+When evaluating the final model, I examined the risiduals vs.prediction plot.
+The plot showed a clear linear trend, indicating some variation in target (roi) was not explained by the model and instead 'leaked' into the residuals.
 In fact, in another plot of prediction vs. mean, I found that the prediction was not much better than just predicting the mean.

-To improve the prediction, for next steps we can try adding different features like majors or using different models.
+To improve the prediction, for next steps I will try adding different features like majors or using different models.

 So, What the main takeaway from my investigation?